Ethel Roosevelt Derby

-Ethel Carow Derby (née Roosevelt; August 13, 1891 – December 10, 1977) was the youngest daughter and fourth child of the President of the United States Theodore Roosevelt.
-Known as "The Queen" or "The First Lady of Oyster Bay" by its Long Island residents, Ethel was instrumental in preserving both the legacy of her father as well as the family home, "Sagamore Hill" for future generations, especially after the death of her mother, Edith, in 1948.
+Ethel Carow Derby (née Roosevelt; August 13, 1891 – December 10, 1977) was the youngest daughter and fourth child of Theodore Roosevelt, 26th President of the United States.
+Known as "The Queen" or "The First Lady of Oyster Bay" by its Long Island residents, Ethel was instrumental in preserving both the legacy of her father as well as the family home, Sagamore Hill for future generations, especially after the death of her mother, Edith, in 1948.

-Early years
+Early life and education

-Ethel Carow Roosevelt was born in Oyster Bay, New York to Theodore Roosevelt and Edith Kermit Carow.
+Ethel Carow Roosevelt was born in Oyster Bay, New York, on Long Island on August 13 1891, to Theodore Roosevelt and Edith Kermit Carow.
 She had a half-sister Alice, and four brothers; Ted (Theodore III), Kermit, Archie, and Quentin.
 From an early age, young Ethel Carow showed practical leadership qualities.
 Her father once remarked: "she had a way of doing everything and managing everybody."
-She quickly made her place in the family, causing upsets in her numerous fights with the sensitive Kermit.
-Her sensitivity also showed.
-When she was four, her father was reprimanding Kermit by shaking his shoulder; Ethel, with tears in her eyes said, "Shake me, Father."

-She was thought to have resembled somewhat her older first-cousin, Eleanor Roosevelt.
-They each had soft, blue eyes, golden-blond hair but Ethel lacked Eleanor's height and had a heavier build in her waistline than did Eleanor.
-Many in the Roosevelt family thought her capable and charming, determined personality to be like that of her Aunt Bamie Cowles.

-At Sagamore Hill, Ethel aggressively took part in all the games, and especially enjoyed horseback riding with her mother.
-Like her mother, she enjoyed needlework, and easily managed the younger children.
+At Sagamore Hill, Ethel actively took part in all the games, and especially enjoyed horseback riding with her mother.

 White House years

 In the White House, Ethel often filled in for her mother by placing meal orders and delegating tasks to the staff.
 She was only 10 years old when her father became President after William McKinley's assassination in 1901.

-During her family's years in the White House, Ethel always tried to keep as low a profile possible because she did not seem to enjoy the attention as much as her half-sister Alice Roosevelt did.
+During her family's years in the White House, Ethel tried to keep as low a profile possible because she did not seem to enjoy the attention as much as her half-sister Alice Roosevelt did.
 She was also encouraged to maintain her low-key persona by her mother Edith, who believed that a woman only made the news to announce her birth, marriage and death.
 Ethel attended school at the National Cathedral and had difficulty making friends due to her father's position.
-Just months before the Roosevelts' departure from the White House, Ethel had her Debut and Coming Out Party in the White House on December 28, 1908.
-Ethel was just 17 at the time of her debut, one year shy of the typical age of 18 that most women "came out."
-The reason for this being the fact that the family was due to leave the White House less than three months following Ethel's debut.
-This would be last opportunity to do so if Ethel was to "come out" from Pennsylvania Avenue.
+Just months before the Roosevelts' departure from the White House, Ethel had her debut and "Coming Out" party in the White House on December 28, 1908, aged 17.